 These cans contain a lot of gas which could catch fire.
 Therefore, always move the pan away from the stove BEFORE you spray it.

-- NEVER put your hands on the stove or inside the oven to see if it is hot.
+NEVER put your hands on the stove or in the oven to see if it is hot.

 Certain stove tops appear to be cold even though they were used minutes ago.
 You can burn yourself badly.

 Aprons look fun with all sorts of colors and funny things on them, but more importantly they protect you from hot water or food spills.
-They keep your chef jackets neat and tight.
+They also keep your chef jacket neat and tight.

 Keep an eye on what you cook so nothing starts to boil over or burn.
 Never leave cooking food unattended.

-- If your toast is stuck in the toaster, NEVER use a metal object (i.e. fork or knife) to try to get it.
+If your toast is stuck in the toaster NEVER use a metal object (i.e. fork or knife) to try to get it.

 Hot oil is hotter than water and it could splash at you.
 Keep salt or baking powder nearby to suffocate the flames.
 And ALWAYS have an adult with you when you cook on the stove!

-That was a lot of stuff, I know.
+Wow, that was a lot of stuff, right?
 Don’t worry, cooking still is lots of fun, but please always pay great attention to your safety!